-Case-based lecture - Lecture begins with case scenario introduction, ends with case resolution; or case is woven throughout lecture.
-Audience discusses and weighs in on predicted outcomes. (max 4 speakers)
+Case-based Lecture - Lecture begins with case scenario introduction, ends with case resolution; or case is woven throughout lecture.
+Audience discusses and weighs in on predicted outcomes.

 Competition - Typically used for abstract-based presentations, but not required.
 Competitions should be transparent about how to be selected to compete and what criteria is evaluated to win.
 Divisions holding their showcase/platform sessions where they plan to use their budget to give prizes to winners should select this format.